 The University will make its transfer application available early in the fall of this year, according to its undergraduate admissions website.
-Transfer students will be admitted to the University for the first time in 28 years starting in Fall 2018.
+Transfer students will be admitted to the University for the first time in 28 years starting in fall 2018.

-The University decided not to admit transfer students in 1990 as a result of a high retention rate of 98 percent and an increasingly large volume of applications that strained admissions officers to evaluate several applicants for 20 or fewer spots, according to an editorial published by the ‘Prince’ calling for the admission of transfer students in 2013.
+The University decided not to admit transfer students in 1990 as a result of a high general admission retention rate of 98 percent and an increasingly large volume of applications that strained admissions officers to evaluate several applicants for 20 or fewer spots, according to an editorial published by the ‘Prince’ calling for the admission of transfer students in 2013.

 The transfer admission program expects applicants to be prepared to “thrive in our diverse and rigorous learning environment,” according to the admissions website.
 It will include an individualized holistic review of applicants’ talents, achievements, and potential to contribute to learning at the University.